ModuleArt/plain-color/README.md

 ### Fun stuff / Quality improvements

 - <a href="https://icon.kitchen/">New app icon</a>
-- Prepend one color (Use different color on every new release)
 - Prepend default palette (Apple colors)
 - <a href="https://v2.tauri.app/plugin/updater/">Add updater</a>
 - More quick copy options